seanmwu/seanmwu.github.io/about.markdown

 <br><b>I am a graduating Master’s student in aerospace engineering at the University of California, Davis.</b>

-<p>As a member of Professor C.P. van Dam’s Applied Aerodynamics Research Group, I developed competence in: computational and experimental aerodynamics, aircraft design, and optimization.
-Additionally, I gained experience advising undergraduate researchers and student design teams, as well as team managerial experience leading a radiosondes field research team.
-Currently, I manage the
+<p>I'm a graduating master’s candidate (Dec.
+2017) at UC Davis with emphasis in aerodynamics, aircraft design and optimization; and a passion for advancing aeronautics.</p>

-<a href="https://flight.engr.ucdavis.edu/facilities/" target="_blank"> UC Davis Aeronautical Wind Tunnel</a>.
+<p>At Davis, I managed the aeronautical wind tunnel, mentored 6 undergraduate researchers, advised 11 student capstone design teams, led a radiosonde field team, and am currently defining a wind tunnel test for a multi-element airfoil with active flow control. </a>.

 <br><p><img src="{{ site.url }}/assets/images/group.jpg" alt="Group photo with a senior design team" width="60%"/></p>
 <figcaption class="caption">Photo with a senior design team</figcaption></p>